Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 parTopLevelManagementGroupPrefix | No       | Prefix for the management group hierarchy. parTopLevelManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
 This suffix will be appended to management group names/IDs.
 Include a preceding dash if required.
 Example: -suffix parPlatformMgAlzDefaultsEnable | No       | Management, Identity and Connectivity Management Groups beneath Platform Management Group have been deployed.
-If set to false, platform policies are assigned to the Platform Management Group; otherwise policies are assigned to the child management groups. parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed. parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace.
+If set to false, platform policies are assigned to the Platform Management Group; otherwise policies are assigned to the child management groups. parLandingZoneChildrenMgAlzDefaultsEnable | No       | Corp & Online Management Groups beneath Landing Zones Management Groups have been deployed.
+If set to false, policies will not try to be assigned to corp or onlone Management Groups. parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed. parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace.